SRM19/TariffCompare/README.md

 ## Steps to Run

+1. Restore the Nuget packages from Nuget Package Manager

-1. Launch the Console application from Visual Studio start up
+2. Launch the Console application from Visual Studio start up

-2. Or from dotnet CLI (give these commands from project root folder) dotnet restore, dotnet build, dotnet run
+3. Or from dotnet CLI (give these commands from project root folder) dotnet restore, dotnet build, dotnet run

-3. Application asks for consumption value, input the consumption value
+4. Application asks for consumption value, input the consumption value

-4. Application displays the table with product name and annual costs
+5. Application displays the table with product name and annual costs